 With good control under power in reverse with sufficient space between the neighbouring boat, spring the stern out before motoring out backwards. lf there is no room to spring the stern out, or the yacht handles poorly astern, pull the boat back along the pontoon using the bow spring and stern line until the boat can motor Spring stern off

 Lying bow-in, the use of prop walk will pull the stern clear of the pontoon when motoring astern.
 If prop walk pushes the stern onto the pontoon, spring the stern out before reversing clear.
 The crew can help by walking the boat back to the end of the pontoon using a stern line and bow spring.

-If there is good control in reverse and no strong cross wind:
+When leaving a pile or pontoon mooring, there is good control in reverse and no strong cross wind:

 If the boat handles poorly in reverse: